jp-duminy/octavian/README.md

 </div>

-# Octavius: The Next-Generation Analysis Toolkit
+# Octavius: The Next-Generation Simulation Analysis Toolkit

 Octavius is a high-performance, fully-parallelised code designed to produce analysis catalogues of SPH simulation snapshots.
 Written entirely in Python with minimal dependencies and all features ready out-of-the-box, it slots cleanly into analysis workflows.